Safety On The SlopesSafety is everyone's responsibility.

 Trail difficulty ratings are relative to each resort’s specific terrain and rating systems do vary by resort (e.g., a "blue diamond" for more difficult intermediate runs), so guests should always be aware of a particular resort's rating system.
 Work your way up from easier to more difficult trails.
 When in doubt about a trail or what type of terrain a lift serves, ask resort staff for guidance.

 LIFT SAFETYLift incidents are almost always avoidable.
-It's important (and part of Your Responsibility Code) to know how to load, ride and unload all lifts.
+It's important (and part of Your Responsibility Code and New Mexico law) to know how to load, ride and unload all lifts.

 Lift incidents are almost always avoidable.
-It's important (and part of Your Responsibility Code) to know how to load, ride and unload all lifts.
+It's important (and part of Your Responsibility Code and New Mexico law) to know how to load, ride and unload all lifts.

 Loading the Ski Lift: